Award Banner

 PHOTO: The Straits Times

-The latter was taken to Ng Teng Fong General Hospital where he died, and the suspect was arrested.
+The 41-year-old victim had been assaulted by a 50-year-old man and was taken to Ng Teng Fong General Hospital, where he died, and the suspect was arrested.

 They were residents of the estate.

-The victim, who ST understands to be Winson Khoo, had tripped near the drain about 20m away from the office when the suspect allegedly attacked him.
+The victim, whom The Straits Times understands to be Mr Winson Khoo, had tripped near a drain about 20m away from the office when the suspect allegedly attacked him.

-Together with a parking attendant, she had tried to pry the suspect off her husband, but to no avail.
+Together with a parking attendant, she had tried to prise the suspect off her husband, but to no avail.

 There was also someone shouting for people to call the police.

-As Khoo lay on the ground in a pool of his blood, cries of "sorry, sorry" were heard in the clip.
+As Mr Khoo lay on the ground in a pool of his blood, cries of "sorry, sorry" could be heard in the clip.

 Residents said the attacker later turned his attention to the woman, chasing her as she fled screaming.

-They said she had sought refuge in a preschool at Block 311C.
+They said she sought refuge in a pre-school at Block 311C.

 He was stopped as he was driving out of the carpark and arrested by the police.

-Videos shared with ST by the residents showed her still in her uniform performing chest compressions on him.
+Videos shared with ST by the residents show her still in her uniform, performing chest compressions on him.

-Chinese daily Lianhe Zaobao reported he was the vice chairman of the Trivelis Residents' Network and the suspect was also involved in grassroots activities.
+Chinese daily Lianhe Zaobao reported that he was the vice-chairman of the Trivelis Residents' Network.

-When ST approached Khoo's home on Tuesday, two women who had been crying came to the door.
+When ST went to Mr Khoo's home on Oct 22, two women who had been crying came to the door.

 The family declined to comment and requested privacy, saying they were still coming to terms with his death.